MankaranSingh/GSoC-2020/README.md

  ## Programming Language Classification Task:

 **Note: All thing things written below have been verified and performed in the following [notebook](https://github.com/MankaranSingh/GSoC-2020/blob/master/Programming%20Language%20classification/notebooks/All%20Models.ipynb):**
+*The Dataset used in the notebook is not the one specified here*

 Machine learning is replacing conventional methods of solving a specific problem but one cannot 'just replace' the conventional methods with some fancy machine learning algorithms the reason being: